 Missed the last episode of Line of Duty, need another Pointless fix or want to see what all the Killing Eve or Fleabag fuss is about?
 BBC iPlayer is your answer.
 It was already a great desktop service when first introduced in 2007 and, well over a decade on, it’s even more excellent in its incarnation as an app for your TV, smartphone and tablet.

-Unlike Netflix and Amazon Prime Video, iPlayer is free to use – so long as you pay the BBC's annual licence fee (currently £159), which has been in place, in some form or another, for almost a century.
+Unlike Netflix and Amazon Prime Video, iPlayer is free to use – so long as you pay the BBC's annual licence fee (currently £159 for colour and £53.50 for black and white), which has been in place, in some form or another, for almost a century.

 The on-demand service is the home of BBC shows that have recently aired, offering a (typically 30-day) window to catch them before they are free to whizz off to the BBC and ITV's relatively new, £5.99-per-month BritBox streaming service, which is where you'll find the biggest collection of British TV content ever, combining current and classic boxsets for on-demand viewing.

-BBC iPlayer does host some of its most popular TV shows for longer durations, however – Killing Eve (which became the first British-made show to be named the best comedy series at the Emmy Awards last year), Line of Duty (multiple BAFTA Television Awards nominee), Luther (multiple Golden Globe nominee) and Doctor Foster (two-time National Television Awards winner) are, at the time of writing, available to binge in their entirety on iPlayer, for example.
+BBC iPlayer does host some of its most popular TV shows for longer durations, however – Killing Eve (which became the first British-made show to be named the best comedy series at the Emmy Awards last year), Line of Duty (multiple BAFTA Television Awards nominee) and Luther (multiple Golden Globe nominee) are, at the time of writing, available to binge in their entirety on iPlayer, for example.

 It would be difficult to guess how many hours of content iPlayer offers at any one time, but there always seems to be at least one show on iPlayer that everyone is talking about – and that's a credit to the broadcaster's consistency for quality programming.